vtfk/pdf-splitter/README.md

 ```

 ### With array of keywords/sentences
-Specify on which keywords/sentences you want to split the document on
+Specify on which keywords/sentences you want to split the document on (EVERY word/sentence must be present for it to split on that page - see option "orKeywords" for the SOME instead of EVERY)

 **NOTE:** At least one keyword or sentence must be unique for the document